Prevention in Your Community

 Connect with What's Happening in Your Community

 Every community in New Hampshire is included in the New Hampshire Regional Public Health Network (RPHN) to help connect individuals, families, businesses and organizations to supports, services and resources.
 Contact your RPHN and ask to speak with the Substance Misuse Prevention Coordinator or Continuum of Care Facilitator to help make those connections.
-The RPHN with the help of local coalitions, bring community members and partners in safety, education, government, healthcare, behavioral health and business together to:
+The RPHN with the help of local community coalitions, bring community members and partners in safety, education, government, healthcare, behavioral health and business together to:

 • Identify supports, services and resources in prevention, early identification and intervention, treatment and recovery support and identify where gaps in these areas may be.